BCAA is an abbreviation for branched chain amino

 muscle soreness were assessed before and immediately, 4 h, 24 h, and 48 h

 postexercise.
-The trials were separated by 8 wk.
 CK activities were

 h postexercise, as well as lower than the CHO beverage at 24 h postexercise.
 CK

-trial.
-As compared with the CHO and PLAC trials, ratings of perceived soreness
+placebo trials, ratings of perceived soreness

 were lower at 24 h postexercise, and leg-flexion torque was higher at the 48-h

 time point after the BCAA trial.
-The present data suggest that BCAA
+The present data suggest that

 supplementation attenuates muscle damage during prolonged endurance exercise in